openkraken/website/docs/guide/advanced/gesture-to-native.en-US.md

 }
 ```

-By implementing `eventListener`, you can monitor the callbacks of Kraken's top-level nodes.
+By implementing `eventListener`, you can listen to the callbacks of Kraken's top-level nodes.
 Its usage is similar to the front-end standard `addEventListener`, and it throws [Touch Event](https://developer.mozilla.org/zh-CN/docs/Web/API/TouchEvent) events that conform to the front-end standard.

 for example: